scipy-conference/scipy_proceedings/papers/chiranth_siddappa/chiranth_siddappa.rst

 Then, cross correlations can be used to determine the time delay by denoting the peak of the resulting output as a time delay of arrival (TDOA).
-The characteristics of the captured signals will change based on the type of signal, which motivates the need to ensure that the resulting HDL can also be produced to match necessary configurations.
+The characteristics of the captured signals will change based on the type of signal, which motivates the need to ensure that the resulting hardware description language (HDL) output can also be produced to match necessary configurations.
 This became a project goal motivated off work done by other projects to be able to produce code in other languages :cite:`codegen`.
 Thus, the solution provided must be able to be reconfigured based off of different needs.